nkannekanti132/assignment/README.md

 ## Architecture

-- **MVVM**: The application utilizes the Model-View-ViewModel (MVVM) architecture for clear separation of concerns.
+- **MVVM & Clean Architecture**: The application utilizes the Model-View-ViewModel (MVVM) and clean architecture for clear separation of concerns.
 - **Hilt for Dependency Injection**: Implements Hilt to manage dependencies efficiently, enhancing code maintainability.
 - **Jetpack Compose**: The user interface is built using Jetpack Compose for a declarative UI design.